 Last news in Fakti

-Who is Joseph Aoun - the new president of Lebanon
+Who is Joseph Aoun - Lebanon's new president

-Who is Joseph Aoun - the new president of Lebanon - 1
+Who is Joseph Aoun - Lebanon's new president - 1

 General Joseph Aoun has been elected president of Lebanon.
 The 60-year-old commander-in-chief of the Lebanese army is the fifth military man to become Lebanon's head of state.
 Lebanon's political system has been in a deadlock for years as a series of crises has rocked the country, and the presidency has been vacant for more than two years.
 The hope is that Aoun's election will allow for long-needed reforms.

-Thursday's vote marked the first time since June 2023 that parliament has met to elect a president - and the 13th time since 2022. since Aoun's predecessor stepped down at the end of his six-year term.
+Thursday's vote marked the first time since June 2023 that parliament has met to elect a president - and the 13th time since 2022, when Aoun's predecessor stepped down at the end of his six-year term.

-He has also kept it aloof from the more than year-long war between Israel and Hezbollah, the Iranian-backed group that has long expressed reservations about Aoun's candidacy.
-During that period, more than 40 Lebanese soldiers were killed in Israeli strikes, but the army did not engage in direct combat with Israel.
+He has also kept it out of the more than year-long war between Israel and Hezbollah, the Iran-backed group that has long expressed reservations about Aoun's candidacy.
+During that period, more than 40 Lebanese soldiers were killed in Israeli strikes, but the army did not engage in direct conflict with Israel.

 Hezbollah emerged from the conflict weakened, with Israeli strikes killing most of its top commanders and devastating the group's strongholds.